MatthewSamson/about_me/README.md

 # about_me
-My resume, degrees and other certifications!
+My degrees, transcripts and other certifications!